xloem/any-pointer/README.md

 # any_ptr
 A simple single-header smart pointer that wraps other kinds of smart pointers.
-This is useful for areas of libraries where the user may want to decide what kind of lifetime management their pointers have.
+This is useful for areas of libraries where the user of the library may want to decide what kind of lifetime management their pointers have.

 ## Usage